earamburo/Web-Video-Scaper/README.md

 # Web-Video-Scaper
-Automate Content Uploading to Campus Compare
+Automate Content Uploading

 # What it does?

-  Fills all the Import_Format columns
+  Downloads, takes Thumbnails, and Scrapes data from videos

 # Installation